Explorer¶

 Export¶

-In the Explorer, you can perform searches and filters on the currently displayed data, choose the time range, add display columns, etc., then click the on the right side of the Explorer to export the currently displayed data content.
-You can Export to CSV File, Export to Dashboard, and Export to Note for data viewing and analysis.
+In the Explorer, you can perform searches and filters on the currently displayed data, select a time range, add display columns, etc., then click the on the right side of the Explorer to export the data content currently displayed in the Explorer.
+You can Export to CSV File, Export to Dashboard, and Export to Notebook for data viewing and analysis.

-To export a specific piece of data, open the detail page of that data, and click the icon in the upper-right corner.
+To export a specific data entry, open the details page of that entry and click the icon in the upper right corner.

 Export to CSV File¶